 Most foreign embassies and consulates will accept notarial certificates but charge for individual documents included in the bundle.

 Delivery time is dependent on whether delivery is to take place inside or outside Australia.
 Within Australia, overnight delivery is achieved by the use of Australia Post Express mail services to most parts of Australia.
-For overseas clients, we use Australia Post Express International Courier, a reliable international carrier.
+For overseas clients, we use DHL International Courier, a reliable international carrier.